-The parties have agreed that, during the term of the cost-sharing arrangement, Chemours will bear half of the cost of such future potential legacy PFAS liabilities, and DuPont and Corteva will collectively bear the other half of the cost of such future potential legacy PFAS liabilities up to an aggregate \$4,000.
+The parties have agreed that, during the term of the cost-sharing arrangement, Chemours will bear half of the cost of such future potential legacy PFAS liabilities, and DuPont and Corteva will collectively bear the other half of the cost of such future potential legacy PFAS liabilities up to an aggregate \$4,000, of which approximately \$2,000 is available after consideration of the funding of the payment to the State of Ohio and supplemental payment to the State of Delaware.
 Any recoveries of Qualified Spend from DuPont and/or Corteva under the cost-sharing arrangement will be recognized as an offset to the Company's cost of goods sold or selling, general, and administrative expense, as applicable, when realizable.
-Any Qualified Spend incurred by DuPont and/or Corteva under the cost-sharing arrangement will be recognized in the Company's cost of goods sold or selling, general, and administrative expense, as applicable, when realizable.
 Any Qualified Spend incurred by DuPont and/or Corteva under the cost-sharing arrangement will be recognized in the Company's cost of goods sold or selling, general, and administrative expense, as applicable, when the amounts of such costs are probable and estimable or expensed as incurred with respect to period costs, such as legal expenses.
-During the years ended December 31, 2023 and 2022, the Company incurred expenditures subject to reimbursement of cost-sharing as Qualified Spend under the MOU of approximately \$148 and \$152, respectively, excluding litigation-related settlements.
-During the years ended December 31, 2023 and 2022, the Company from DuPont and Corteva.
+During the years ended December 31, 2024 and 2023, the Company incurred expenditures subject to reimbursement of cost-sharing as Qualified Spend under the MOU of approximately \$109 and \$148, respectively, excluding litigation-related settlements.
+During the years ended December 31, 2024 and 2023, the Company received \$47 and \$88, respectively, of recovery from DuPont and Corteva.